What You Need To Know About the Affordable Care Act

 • significant cost or coverage change

-• a change in coverage of a spouse or dependant
+• a change in coverage of a spouse or dependent

 • a COBRA qualifying event